fediverse-devnet/feditest/docs/plan/index.md

 App Drivers for apps may choose to implement a combination of fully automated and manual.

 App Drivers are most naturally implemented by the developer of the respective app.
+Depending on the app, App Drivers may be implemented using virtual machines, Docker, local installation, or (dedicated or shared) cloud services.

 ## Organizational approach